 The good news for students and MT’s is that you don’t have to go out and get a research grant and write ‘official research’ at a university level to really understand research.
 What you do need to do however is become ‘research literate’.

 The Massage Therapy Research Curriculum Kit (Dryden and Achilles, 2003, p.1) defines research literacy as “…the ability to find, understand and critically evaluate research evidence for application in professional practice” We need research to define us as a profession rather than an industry.
-Carolyn M Hicks in “Research Methods for Clinical Therapists” sums up the need for research literacy among massage therapists very well, “In a climate of increasing accountability… it is becoming imperative for professionals to justify their clinical decisions and actions and to increase their effectiveness and efficiency… as a result massage therapists are turning increasingly to published research in order to inform their practice… (and so) they need to be able to evaluate and make properly informed judgments concerning other peoples research work” (p4)
+Carolyn M Hicks in “Research Methods for Clinical Therapists” sums up the need for research literacy among massage therapists very well, “In a climate of increasing accountability… it is becoming imperative for professionals to justify their clinical decisions and actions and to increase their e

 And so to all the massage students out there who are doing their remedial massage diplomas and have to complete the ‘research’ subject, try to go into those classes with a new understanding that what you are learning will enhance your massage career in so many ways.
 You will be able to find and use those research articles that can help you comprehend your profession better.
 Most of all approach this subject with an open mind and heart.
 After all, don’t you want to know why what you do works?
 Be curious, in this subject, curiosity is the key to success.